SalmaMj/ProjetDevops-Kaddem-University/README.md

 ## 📘 About the Project

-The *Kaddem* project implements a DevOps pipeline for a Spring Boot application, covering areas such as automated testing, containerization, and deployment.
-This project represents our approach to building robust CI/CD pipelines with monitoring and management solutions.
+The *Kaddem* project implements a DevOps pipeline for a Spring Boot and Angular application, covering areas such as automated testing, containerization, and deployment.
+This project represents our approach to building robust CI/CD pipelines with integrated monitoring and management solutions.

 ## 🛠 Technologies Used